On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Dynamic relations on large scales

-From Eq. \eqref{ZEqnNum527474}, the time evolution of second order correlation tensor $Q_{ij}$ reads
+From Eq. \eqref{ZEqnNum527474}, the time evolution of second order velocity correlation tensor $Q_{ij}$ can be related to the third order tensor as

-The dynamics of $Q_{ij} $ is dependent on the third order correlation tensor $Q_{kki} $, which is dependent on the fourth order correlation tensor.
+The dynamics of second order correlation tensor $Q_{ij} $ is dependent on the third order correlation tensor $Q_{kki} $, which is dependent on the fourth order correlation tensor.
 Here we hit the closure problem.

-Since the second order correlation function on large scale can be modelled explicitly \citep[see][Eq.
-(110)-(112)]{Xu:2022-The-statistical-theory-of-2nd}, third and higher order tensors can be obtained subsequently through the dynamic equation on large scale (see Eq. \eqref{ZEqnNum674282}).
-Multiplying both sides of Eq. \eqref{ZEqnNum674282} by $\delta _{ij} $ leads to the time evolution of second order correlation,
+Since the second order correlation functions on large scales can be modeled explicitly (Eqs. \eqref{ZEqnNum971850} and \eqref{ZEqnNum344034}) \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}, third and higher order correlations can be obtained through the dynamic relations (e.g. Eq. \eqref{ZEqnNum674282}) on large scales.
+Multiplying both sides of Eq. \eqref{ZEqnNum674282} by $\delta _{ij} $ leads to the evolution of second order scalar correlation $R_2$,

 where the third order function $\Gamma (r)$ represents the energy transfer across scales due to the nonlinear advection term in Eq. \eqref{ZEqnNum709847}.
-The energy transfer function $\Gamma (r)$ mimics the mass transfer function $T_m(m_h,a)$ for inverse mass cascade in halo mass space \citep[see][Eq.
-(18)]{Xu:2021-Inverse-mass-cascade-mass-function}.
-It describes the removal of kinetic energy from a small scale ($\Gamma (r)<0$) and the deposition of kinetic energy at a larger scale ($\Gamma (r)>0$).
+The energy transfer function $\Gamma (r)$ describes the removal of kinetic energy from a small scale ($\Gamma (r)<0$) and the deposition of kinetic energy at a larger scale ($\Gamma (r)>0$).
 From Eq. \eqref{ZEqnNum674282}, we should have